ILNumerics > Support > Documentation > General Rules

 Dim A = rand(5,4,3) ' NOT ALLOWED! '

-Dim A as ILArray (Of Double) = rand(5,4,3) ' Correct
+Dim A as Array (Of Double) = rand(5,4,3) ' Correct

 Function Rules - Overview

-Essential Function Rules of ILNumerics: The first rule declares specific array types for input parameters and return values in function declarations.
+Essential function rules of ILNumerics: The first rule declares specific array types for input parameters and return values in function declarations.
 The second rule creates artificial scopes around the function body and the third rule handles assignments to output parameters.